biopmr/ModExo/hardware/README.md

-The system is divided in two application layers: the high level layer which consists of the central control processing and the low level layer, which consists of actuation nodes or joints, composed by sensors, motor and driver.
+The actual ModExo system is divided in two application layers: the high level layer which consists of the central control processing and the low level layer, which consists of actuation nodes or joints, composed by sensors, motor and driver.
 The number of nodes may vary depending on the application (e.g., for elbow rehabilitation, only one actuation node is necessary; for elbow and wrist, two actuation nodes will be needed).
 This architecture aims at obtaining a flexible exoskeleton, which can increase or decrease the number of working joints, a property desired for modular systems.

 ## High Level Layer
-The high level layer consists of a central controller, which operates in real time, receives data from the nodes' sensors, processes the data to obtain relevant state parameters and sends the desired joint angular position to the driver.
+The High Level Layer (HLL) consists of a central controller, which operates in real time, receives data from the nodes' sensors, processes the data to obtain relevant state parameters and sends the desired joint angular position to the driver.
 The central controller is composed by the Arduino UNO and the SeeedStudio CAN-BUS Shield.

+A desired property of the HLL is that, regardless of the number of nodes, it should not change.
+A consequence of that is that the software must be modular, but that is a future development to me made.

 ### Arduino UNO
 [![Arduino UNO](https://github.com/biopmr/biopmr.github.io/blob/master/images/system_Arduino.jpg)](https://store.arduino.cc/usa/arduino-uno-rev3)